hujhax/austin-improv-wiki/Performers/Christopher 'Ceej' Allen.md

 ## History
 Ceej was a core cast member of [[Festivals/The 44-Hour Improv Marathon|The 44-Hour Improv Marathon]].

-A post from him about the first improv show he ever saw:<blockquote><p>I know it was a Micetro (as it was originally spelled).
-But I saw a few in a couple months...so my memory may trick me...</p>
+A post from him about the first improv show he ever saw:
+> I know it was a Micetro (as it was originally spelled).
+But I saw a few in a couple months...so my memory may trick me...
+>
+>

-<p>But kevin Miller, Rene Pinnell, Bob Apthorpe and Andrea Young were in a show I remember.</p>
+> But kevin Miller, Rene Pinnell, Bob Apthorpe and Andrea Young were in a show I remember.
+>
+>

-<p>Kevin did Demon Voice very well.
-Got a five. since then, I've done several Demon Voices.</p>
+> Kevin did Demon Voice very well.
+Got a five. since then, I've done several Demon Voices.
+>
+>

-<p>Andrea had a solo scene where she had to play herself and her dad and I think it was her first solo scene.
+> Andrea had a solo scene where she had to play herself and her dad and I think it was her first solo scene.
-I could tell she was nervous, but I loved that she played the scene anyway.</p>
+> I could tell she was nervous, but I loved that she played the scene anyway.
+>
+>

-<p>Bob...and I think Andrea had a school principal's office scene...I loved it!</p> </blockquote>
+> Bob...and I think Andrea had a school principal's office scene...I loved it!
+>

 ## Troupes
 * [[Troupes/Confidence Men|Confidence Men]]